MADAM BY MADAM C.J. WALKER LAUNCHES NEW BEAUTY & HAIRCARE BRAND INSPIRED BY ICONIC TRAILBLAZER

 "We are thrilled to continue Walmart's commitment to expanding our beauty and haircare offering for women of color with a brand that has a storied legacy and exciting future" said Angel Beasley, Merchandising Director of Specialty Hair at Walmart.
 "By partnering with MADAM by Madam C.J.
 Walker, we are bringing a quality and coveted product line to our customers across the country at an affordable price point."

 For more information regarding MADAM by Madam C.J.
-Walker and the full line of products, follow along on social at @madambymcjw.
+Walker and the full line of products, visit MadambyMCJW.com and follow along on social at @madambymcjw.
 To shop the MADAM by Madam C.J.
 Walker collection visit Walmart.com/madambymcjw.

 ABOUT MADAM BY MADAM C.J.
 WALKER